ammohanrao/DeltaDiag/README.md

 ## Definitions
-atom = each hierarchical step of a concept. atomic number = sequential number in the hierarchy. valence = terminal atomic number in unify causing a diagnosis. adjunct = terminal atomic number in unify not causing a diagnosis. atomic weight = approximation of vectors of qualification and proximity. cognition = relationship between valence and adjunct. expectation = 1 which is constant.
+atom = each hierarchical step of a concept. atomic number = sequential number in the hierarchy. valence = terminal atomic number in unify causing a diagnosis. adjunct = terminal atomic number in unify not causing a diagnosis. atomic weight = approximation of vectors of qualification and proximity. cognition = relationship between valence and adjunct. expectation is constant.

 <img width="456" height="487" alt="difdiag" src="https://github.com/user-attachments/assets/b4599817-c481-47da-a89c-05f52d3d18e2" />